jamesgrams/guystation/README.md

 5. I sync my saves with Google Drive (Get on Ubuntu with google-drive-ocamlfuse - you'll have to mount as root), so I can play the same game on GuyStation and GBA4iOS (Currently, the Tela fork Beta supports Google Drive).
 To do this, with GuyStation closed, create a symbolic link from the save file (in the Google Drive mount) to a save file in the GuyStation tree (or the folder containing the save file).
 See the tree below for more details.
     * Note: the Tela fork will only download your save file if there is no save on your device.
 As such, you'll only want to turn on Sync when you want to download or upload your save, and you should delete the game from your iPhone before you download.
 Then, when you turn on sync, Tela will detect the game isn't there and re-download the game and the save.
     * After uploading from Tela, you will have to remount Google Drive or just restart the computer to get the symbolic links to work, since Google Drive will append a suffix to the name to indicate there was a change from another device.
 There is a helper script located in `/helper/remount_drive.sh` that you can use as a starting point to do this.
 You might want to map it to a keyboard shortcut and then map some controller keys to that shortcut.
 6. Use unclutter (`sudo apt-get install unclutter` and `unclutter -idle 2 -root`) to hide the mouse after 2 seconds.
+The settings for unclutter to be run on startup can be found in `/etc/defaults/unclutter`.
 7. For easy controller connecting, I use a script that tries to automatically connect with any paired controller (I use Bluetooth Manager to initially pair) every 5-10 seconds.
 I've set this script to run on startup.
 I also use an Ubuntu Keyboard Shortcut to run a script that disconnects my controller on keypress (and then restarts the program looking for the controller).
 I use Antimicro to map some buttons on my controller to the keys in the keyboard shortcut, so I can disconnect the controller when I'm not using it.
 My connect and disconnect scripts can be found in `/helper/controller_connect.sh` and `/helper/controller_disconnect.sh` respectively.
 You will need the `bluetoothctl` program.
     * You'll have to kill this script when you add a new controller, I've found.
 8. Disable `apport`, so you don't have to deal with crash menu popups.